bcatouillard/cluster-provisioning/README.md

 Each instance is labeled with ansible-group to define if it's either a controlplane or a node.

 It will create a new Service Account and a SSH key that will be used as a user to connect using SSH for Ansible.

+## Ansible part

+It will by using 3 roles, install all dependencies and create a Kubernetes cluster.

+I have defined 3 roles:

+- Prepare-cluster: that will install common dependencies such as kubeadm, kubelet, containerd, etc...
+- Master: that will install kubectl and create the cluster
+- Node: that will make the worker node join the cluster previously created.